-For all Programs:

-- Completion of Self-paced Practicum Seminar - Completed Criminal Background Check and Drug Screen conducted through HLTH 101M or HLTH101R. - Required immunization documentation upload to Verified Credentials student account. - Required meeting with Career Coach, Career Services, completed and resume is in "Reviewed" status in Handshake. - Required meeting with Program Director completed.

-• Experience request is submitted in Handshake.
+- 1. For all Programs: - 2.
+Completion of self-paced Practicum Seminar. - Completed Criminal Background Check and Drug Screen conducted through HLTH 101M or HLTH101R. - 4.
+Required immunization documentation upload to Verified Credentials student account. - 5.
+Required meeting with Career Service Career Coach completed and resume is in "Reviewed" status in Handshake. - 6.
+Required meeting with Program Director completed. - 7.
+Experience request is submitted in Handshake.

-Failure to meet any of these requirements by the due dates below will result in the student being ineligible for the practicum course and approval denied.
+Failure to meet any of these requirements by the due dates below will result in the student being ineligible for the practicum course and Experience request denied.
 The student will then need to be added the next semester waitlist.

-- Fall Semester Practicum: April 15
+• Fall Semester Practicum: April 15

-- Winter Semester Practicum: August 15
+Winter Semester Practicum: August 15

-- Spring/Summer Semester Practicum: December 15
+Spring/Summer Semester Practicum: December 15